-Criteria for exclusion require vaccination for the purpose of travel are suffering from acute severe febrile illness (the presence of a minor illness without fever or systemic upset is not a contraindication for (continued) immunisation) Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
+Criteria for require vaccination for the purpose of travel exclusion (continued) require vaccination for the purpose of travel are suffering from acute severe febrile illness (the presence of a minor illness without fever or systemic upset is not a contraindication for immunisation) Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination premises (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
 However, vaccination should proceed in accordance with national recommendations.
 Where possible, vaccines should be administered 2 weeks before immunosuppressive treatment begins, before immunosuppression occurs, or deferred until an improvement in immunity is seen.
 Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.
-Action to be taken if the patient is excluded Individuals who have received MenACWY conjugate vaccine from their tenth birthday do not routinely require further MenACWY immunisation, with the exception of contacts of confirmed invasive meningococcal disease due to group A, C, W or Y infection.
+Action to be taken if the individual is excluded Individuals who have received MenACWY conjugate vaccine from their tenth birthday do not routinely require further MenACWY immunisation, with the exception of contacts of confirmed invasive meningococcal disease due to group A, C, W or Y infection.
 Contacts of such confirmed cases should be offered the MenACWY conjugate vaccine if not received in the preceding 12 months.
 Individuals requiring vaccination for occupational health reasons, such as laboratory workers working with meningococci, should be referred to their occupational health service provider for vaccination.
 Individuals requiring vaccination solely for the purpose of travel are not covered by this PGD and should be referred to, or immunised as part of, a private travel immunisation service.
 MenACWY conjugate vaccine is not available on the NHS for the purpose of travel.
-In case of postponement due to acute severe febrile illness, advise when the individual may be vaccinated and ensure another appointment is arranged.
+In case of postponement due to acute severe febrile illness, advise when the individual may be vaccinated and ensure another appointment is arranged at the earliest opportunity.
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
 The risk to the individual of not being immunised must be taken into account.
 Document the reason for exclusion and any action taken in individual's clinical records.
 Inform or refer to the individual's GP or a prescriber as appropriate.
+Action to be taken if the individual or carer declines treatment Informed consent, from the individual or a person legally able to act on the individual's behalf, must be obtained for each administration and recorded appropriately.
+Where a person lacks the capacity, in accordance with the Mental Capacity Act 2005 , a decision to vaccinate may be made in the individual's best interests.
+For further information on consent, see Chapter 2 of the Green Book.

-Action to be taken if the patient or carer Informed consent, from the individual or a person legally able to act on the individual's behalf, must be obtained for each administration. declines treatment Advise individual, parent or carer about the protective effects of the vaccine, the risks of infection and potential complications of disease.
-Document advice given and the decision reached.
+Action to be taken if the individual or carer declines treatment (continued) Advise the individual, parent or carer about the protective effects of the vaccine, the risks of infection and potential complications of disease.
+Document the advice given and the decision reached.
 Inform or refer to the individual's GP or a prescriber as appropriate.
+Arrangements for referral for medical advice As per local policy